 AI will eliminate some jobs, but it will create even more jobs than it eliminates.
 Employers will need to lead the charge to retrain workers to take on jobs that are more challenging, interesting and meaningful.
-Because stewardship of AI must always remain the work of human beings, the workforce capacity liberated by AI could be redirected to this richer set of responsibilities, including analyzing AI outputs and monitoring AI systems as they learn and progress.
+Because stewardship of AI must always remain the work of human beings, the workforce capacity liberated by AI could be redirected to this richer set of responsibilities, including analysing AI outputs and monitoring AI systems as they learn and progress.

-Goals, Governance and the Organization
+Goals, Governance and the Organisation

-An organization’s AI strategy should be set with the active engagement of the CEO and board of directors, who should be able to articulate clear goals with respect to the AI program, as well as clear ethical standards that should guide it.
+An organisation’s AI strategy should be set with the active engagement of the CEO and board of directors, who should be able to articulate clear goals with respect to the AI programme, as well as clear ethical standards that should guide it.
 The goals set by senior leaders must ensure AI implementations are aligned to desired business outcomes and include human agency and oversight, privacy and data governance, transparency, fairness, sustainability and accountability.
 These high-level goals must guide the algorithm design and set the standard for initial testing and continuous monitoring.
 To keep AI applications aligned to business outcomes, AI initiatives should have executive buy-in and be led by line-of-business leaders.

-The organizational structure must ensure and facilitate close collaboration between AI experts and business partners.
+The organisational structure must ensure and facilitate close collaboration between AI experts and business partners.
 Because AI encompasses both technology adoption and changes to business processes, an AI “center of excellence” should work in coordination with additional AI expertise located within business units.
-An organizational structure that enables AI specialists and business partners to collaborate provides the best outcome.
+An organisational structure that enables AI specialists and business partners to collaborate provides the best outcome.
 With too much technical emphasis, AI applications could fail to deliver the intended business benefits.
 With too much business emphasis, AI applications may not be technically sound or may begin to deviate from the preset standards.

 Lucas Lau, Protiviti’s director of machine learning/deep learning, observes that the three skill sets critical to AI — business knowledge, data science and data engineering — are rarely found in one individual, but that both AI teams and leadership need access to these skills.
-The most successful organizations are likely to develop these AI skill sets internally.
+The most successful organisations are likely to develop these AI skill sets internally.
 For others, partnering with universities and competent third parties or outsourcing AI development may be a more feasible course.
 In either case, knowledge transfer should be a component of any AI engagement or initiative.